Mykal-Steele/MCAT_Notes/unit_1/README.md

 > - Peptide bonds are rigid and planar due to resonance.
 > - Peptide bonds can be broken by acid hydrolysis or proteolysis.
 > - Proteolytic enzymes offer specific cleavage, while acid hydrolysis is nonspecific.

+***
+***

+# Unit 3: Classification and Properties of Amino Acids

+## Classification of Amino Acids

+### Introduction

+Amino acids exhibit diverse properties based on their side chains, leading to classification into distinct groups.

+### Nonpolar Hydrophobic Amino Acids

+Nonpolar amino acids are characterized by hydrophobic side chains, avoiding interaction with water.

+### Alkyl Side Chains

+- **Glycine (Gly)**: The simplest amino acid with a hydrogen atom as its side chain.
+- **Alanine (Ala)**: Contains a methyl group.
+- **Valine (Val)**: Branched chain with a methyl group.
+- **Methionine (Met)**: Contains a sulfur atom in its side chain.
+- **Leucine (Leu)**: Branched alkyl group.
+- **Isoleucine (Ile)**: Another branched alkyl group.
+- **Proline (Pro)**: Forms a unique ring structure affecting peptide chain flexibility.
+Originates from glutamic acid, with the carboxyl reduced to an aldehyde, followed by the amino group attacking to form a Schiff base and further reduction.
+  - **Properties**: Proline introduces kinks in polypeptides and is often found at the beginning of alpha helices.
+It is nonpolar and cyclic.

+> [!NOTE]
+> **Schiff base**: A compound containing a carbon-nitrogen double bond derived from the condensation of an amine with an aldehyde or ketone.

+> [!NOTE]
+> **Aldehyde**: An organic compound containing a carbonyl group (C=O) bonded to a hydrogen atom and a carbon group.

+> [!NOTE]
+> **Condensation reaction**: A chemical reaction in which two molecules combine to form a larger molecule, typically with the loss of a small molecule such as water.

+### Aromatic Side Chains

+- **Phenylalanine (Phe)**: Aromatic ring structure.
+- **Tryptophan (Trp)**: Largest amino acid with an indole ring.
+  - **Properties**: Tryptophan has an indole substituent on the beta-carbon.
+The nitrogen in the indole group does not have a free lone pair to act as a base due to resonance.
+It is nonpolar and aromatic.

+> [!NOTE]
+> **Indole ring**: A bicyclic compound containing a benzene ring fused to a pyrrole ring.

+### Polar Hydrophilic Amino Acids

+Polar amino acids interact readily with water due to their side chain properties.

+### Neutral Polar Amino Acids

+- **Serine (Ser)**: Contains a hydroxyl group.
+- **Threonine (Thr)**: Similar to serine with an additional methyl group.
+- **Asparagine (Asn)**: Contains an amide group.
+- **Glutamine (Gln)**: Similar to asparagine but with an additional methylene group.
+- **Cysteine (Cys)**: Contains a thiol group.
+  - **Properties**: Cysteine residues close in space may form disulfide bridges under oxidizing conditions.
+They are also basic because of their side chain, which is positively charged at pH values below their pKa.
+- **Tyrosine (Tyr)**: Aromatic ring with a hydroxyl group.

+> [!NOTE]
+> **Thiol group**: A functional group containing a sulfur atom bonded to a hydrogen atom.

+### Acidic Polar Amino Acids

+- **Aspartic Acid (Asp)**: Contains a carboxyl group, capable of donating protons.
+- **Glutamic Acid (Glu)**: Contains a longer carboxyl side chain.

+### Basic Polar Amino Acids

+- **Histidine (His)**: Contains an imidazole ring.
+  - **Properties**: The imidazole group in histidine has a pKa of 6.0, allowing it to exist predominantly in a neutral form at physiological pH.
+> [!NOTE]
+> **Imidazole ring**: A five-membered aromatic ring containing two nitrogen atoms.

+- **Lysine (Lys)**: Contains an amino group attached to a hydrocarbon chain.
+  - **Properties**: The amine group in lysine has a pKa of 10.5, making it positively charged at physiological pH.
+> [!NOTE]
+> **Amino group**: A functional group containing a nitrogen atom bonded to two hydrogen atoms.

+- **Arginine (Arg)**: Contains a guanidinium group.
+  - **Properties**: The guanidine group in arginine has a pKa of 12.5, making it strongly basic and positively charged at physiological pH.
+> [!NOTE]
+> **Guanidinium group**: A functional group containing three nitrogen atoms.

+### Properties and Interactions

+Each group of amino acids exhibits specific chemical properties affecting their interactions within proteins and with the surrounding environment.

+### Importance in Biological Systems

+Understanding amino acid classification aids in comprehending protein structure, function, and their roles in biological processes.